takatost/gaucho/README.md

    --imageUuid          If set the config will be overwritten to use new
                         image.
 Don't forget Rancher Formatting
                         'docker:<Imagename>:tag'
-   --auto_complete      Set this to automatically 'finish upgrade' once upgrade is complete
+   --auto_complete      Set this to automatically 'finish upgrade' once
+                        upgrade is complete
    --batch_size
    --interval_millis

-(specifying a double hyphen (--) in the argument list means all subsequent arguments are treated as bare arguments, not options)
+   --replace_env_name   The name of an environment variable to be changed in
+                        the launch config (requires replace_env_value).
+   --replace_env_value  The value of the environment variable to be replaced
+                        (requires replace_env_name).
 ```

 ## Dependencies